GRAINS-Soybeans, corn face weekly losses on improved LatAm weather outlook

 For the wheat market, the International Grains Council on Thursday raised its forecast for 2021/22 global production, partly driven by an improved outlook for the crop in Australia.

-In its monthly update, the inter-governmental body increased its 2021/22 world wheat crop outlook by four million tonnes to 781 million tonnes.
+In its monthly update, the inter-governmental body increased its 2021/22 world wheat crop outlook by 4 million tonnes to 781 million tonnes.

 The USDA also pegged U.S. winter wheat acreage, U.S. end-of-season stocks and world wheat stocks above average analyst estimates.